Hans Åström

 Hans "Måsen" Åström (born 28 November 1968) is a retired Swedish bandy player who played as a forward. Åström was brought up by Bollnäs GIF but only played in the first team for one season in his original spell although he did return later in his career.
 Hans has represented the Swedish national bandy team.

+In 2019, he was a coach for the Great Britain national bandy team at that year's world championship.

+Family

 A cousin of Prince Daniel, Duke of Västergötland, his mother Anna-Britta is a sister of Prince Daniel's father.
 He is also a godfather to Prince Oscar, second child of the Prince Daniel and Princess Victoria of Sweden.